Atelier User Guide

 - Find the server in the Deployed Servers list.

-- The server’s tools are now available to the AI during app builds.
+- The server’s tools are now available to Nova in chat.

-When enabled, the AI will discover the server’s tools at the start of each build and can call them as needed.
-For example, with the Fetch server enabled, the AI can retrieve content from URLs while generating your app.
+When enabled, Nova discovers the server’s tools at the start of each conversation and can call them as needed.
+For example, with the Fetch server enabled, Nova can retrieve content from URLs while answering you.
+(Alert channels reference an MCP server + tool directly in the channel form and don’t need this checkbox.)

 Discovering Available Tools